France's train network hit by "massive and serious" sabotage just ahead of Olympics, officials say

 France's transportation minister told local media that attacks on three sites in the early hours of the morning involved cable clusters connected to the railway being doused with fuel and set on fire.

-"Due to coordinated acts of malice in France, affecting several high speed lines, several high speed trains are being diverted or canceled," France's national railway company SNFC said.
+"Due to coordinated acts of malice in France, affecting several high speed lines, several high speed trains are being diverted or canceled," France's national railway company SNCF said.
+The attacks also disrupted Eurostar trains travelling internationally to and from London.

+The organizers of the Paris Summer Games said they were "assessing the situation."

+A spokesperson for SNCF told CBS News that "four trains with athletes on board were concerned by the delays.
+Measures have been taken so that all are transported to Paris.
+At this time, everything is fine and settled.
+The problem is solved."

+"It's a real shame, but we would have arrived too late," rider Philipp Weishaupt, who was traveling with teammate Christian Kukuk, said according to the AP.
+"There was no longer a chance of making it on time."

-French prosecutors said they had opened a criminal investigation.
-Police told CBS News that the country's counterterrorism unit was not running the investigation, and that the attack was similar in nature to sabotage that hit the rail network in January 2023, carried out by a far-left group.
+French prosecutors said they'd opened a criminal investigation.
+Police told CBS News the country's counterterrorism unit was not running that investigation, and that the attack was similar in nature to sabotage that hit the rail network in January 2023, carried out by a far-left group.

-Transport Minister Patrice Vergriete said on local television that incendiary devices had been discovered, The Associated Press reported.
+Transport Minister Patrice Vergriete said on local television that incendiary devices had been discovered, the AP reported.

 "Everything indicates these are criminal fires," he said.